aamontoya89/project_634_dance/README.md

 next thing:
 donald stares into a window and goes to an otherwordly world

-think of geometrical, linear and non linear thingies.
+think of geometrical, linear and non linear thingies

 todo:
 * start sketching the intro, one minute